 As previously noted, the Compliance Order directed the Company to report annual calls to its Shock Line.
 Shock Line calls to the Company record an event of elevated voltage reported by the either the public or other entities such as another utility.
-For the period April 1, 2022 to October 27, 2023, the Company received one call of elevated voltage to its Shock Line.
-The Company responded to this call by testing for elevated voltage, mitigating conditions where necessary, and repairing facilities as needed.
-There were no reported personal injuries or damages to property from this incident.
+For the period October 27, 2023 to August 16, 2024 the Company received no calls of elevated voltage to its Shock Line.